grahamplata/grahamplata-old/content/posts/2019-08-26-r-packages.md

 ### Private Repository prerequisites

-> If you wish to install from a private repo you need a token from your [GitHub Settings](https://github.com/settings/tokens/).
+Note: If you wish to install from a private repo you need a token from your [GitHub Settings](https://github.com/settings/tokens/).
 Otherwise feel free to skip this section.

 Set a `GITHUB_PAT` environement variable

-> Don't commit your tokens!
+Note: Don't commit your tokens!

 ```R
 Sys.setenv(GITHUB_PAT="PUT_YOUR_TOKEN_HERE")